damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

      - IC
      - Sensors
      - Etc.

+2. How to implement the architectural model?

-2. The name of modeling language for representation
+ - The name of modeling language for representation
    - SysML (Block Definition, Activity, or Internal Block diagram)
    - UML
-3. The name of software for modeling the tree or graph representation
+ - The name of software for modeling the tree or graph representation
    - Papyrus
    - Modelio
    - Capella
   ```

 *The links below show some kinds of architectural structure of electrical products.*